 • Eco-friendly toiletries.
 Especially on a liveaboard, anything you put on your body will end up in the ocean!
 You guys know that I’m normally loyal to my solid shampoo and solid conditioner, but this might be one time where I make an exception, since I always pack a leave-in conditioner for a dive trip anyway.

 I’ve been testing different reef-safe products and have recently become enamored with Stream2Sea, due to their wide and comprehensive line of products and their true commitment to sustainability.
 They have tinted reef safe sunscreen to offset the white color that affects mineral sunscreens, as well as a combo shampoo and bodywash (fabulous for packing light), leave-in conditioner (perfect for popping on after a dive or a brief, boat-length shower), body lotion, lip balm, and, if you’re prone to burns or stings, a relief gel.
 Want a sampler pack of travel-friendly versions of each?
-They’ve got that too!
+They’ve got that too.
+Use wanderland to get 10% off!

 And, of course, a razor — still looking for the most eco-friendly version of that.
 Any suggestion?